hilltwice233/code-enhance/readme.md

 This extension is unstable yet, and had not been published into the vscode extension marketplace.

-If you'd like to use it regardless of potential exceptions, please [build it](#how-to-build) or download the release package and `install from vsix` on your local device.
+If you'd like to use it, please download the latest release and `install from vsix` on your local device.

 If you'd like to contribute to this project,